NashTech-Labs/TodoList-Kalix/README.md

 # kalix-todolist
-This project demonstrates using Value Entities in Kalaix.
+This project demonstrates using Value Entities in Kalix.
 It is a Todo list application.
 Item is represented as follows:
 ```
 message TodoItemState {